10 richest female tennis players in 2023

 Tennis fans from the 1970s are familiar with the name Chris Evert, but for the unversed, she was a former world number one-ranked tennis player.
 During her impressive career, Evert won 18 Grand Slam titles, including a record seven French Open titles and a joint-record six US Open crowns (she shares that record with Serena Williams).
 The American former tennis player also holds the record for the most singles finals appearances in Grand Slams (she’s made 34 appearances).
 Her epic rivalry with Martina Navratilova is fabled in the history of the sport as the duo dominated the world of women’s tennis in the 1970s and the 1980s.

 At the age of 68 years, Chris Evert is among the richest female tennis players in the world.
-According to reports, the yesteryear tennis player enjoys a net worth of over USD 16 million.
+According to reports, the yesteryear tennis player enjoys a net worth of over USD 16 million (INR 132 crore approx.).
 She was inducted into the International Tennis Hall of Fame in 1995 for her exemplary career.

 Ana Ivanovic